 - Everyone involved in projects can log in and check their tasks, send messages and update their progress.

-- Company intranets often include collaboration features.
+- Company intranets often include features that enable collaboration.

 3. Customer intelligence